Police arrest man in Delaware wanted for Carlisle assault

 Officers got an arrest warrant charging Wolfe with aggravated assault but they were unable to find him and the U.S. Marshals Service Fugitive Task Force was asked to assist.

 On June 28 at 8 p.m. fugitive task force members arrested Wolfe at a campground near Rehoboth Beach in Delaware.
-During the arrest, officers say they discovered a firearm and controlled substances.
+During the arrest, officers say they discovered a twelve gauge pump action shotgun, a crossbow, approximately 8.9 grams of Methamphetamine and 73.5 grams of marijuana seeds, as well as drug paraphernalia, and over $2,500 in suspected drug proceeds.

 Wolfe is a previously convicted felon and is prohibited from possessing firearms.